nextflow-io/training/docs/nf_customize/4_execution.md

 nf-core pipelines come with a series of profiles for running the pipelines using different software (e.g., Docker, Singularity, and Conda).

-Here, you will need to add the `singularity` profile to your execution command, which will download and enable software images to run each process.
+Here, you will need to add the `singularity` profile to your execution command.
+Nextflow will download and enable Singularity software images to run each process.

 !!! question "Exercise"

     Execute the command again, but this time with the singularity profile:

     ```bash
-    nextflow run nf-core/demo -r dev --input samplesheet.csv --outdir results -profile singularity
+    nextflow run nf-core/demo --input samplesheet.csv --outdir results -profile singularity
     ```

     The `nf-core/demo` pipeline should now run successfully!